Foundation Timeline 1990-today

 - IRS-required distribution: $103,507,427

 - The Weinberg Foundation joins $12 million partnership to expand the Housing Upgrades to Benefit Seniors (HUBS) program, an initiative that enables older adult homeowners in Baltimore City to remain independent by providing home modifications and repairs, as well as wraparound services.

 - Seven areas of giving, and more than 40 funding categories (blending populations and issues) are consolidated into five core focus areas: Housing, Health, Jobs, Education, and Community Services.
 These focus areas include a total of 14 clear and distinct funding priorities—advancing the goal of being more strategic and data-driven.

-- Geographic focus includes eight priority communities: Baltimore, Chicago, Hawaiʻi, Israel, New York City, Northeastern Pennsylvania, San Francisco, and Rural Communities (primarily rural areas within proximity to other priority communities).
+- Geographic focus includes seven priority communities: Baltimore, Chicago, Hawaiʻi, Israel, New York City, Northeastern Pennsylvania, and San Francisco, as well as rural communities within proximity to priority communities.
 Foundation funding extends to the greater metropolitan areas of the specific cities listed.
 The Foundation administers the majority of its funding within these communities.

 - Foundation decides to host major events such as the Community Gathering every two years, rather than every year, with the goal of dedicating more funds to grants rather than expenses.

 - Gordon Berlin becomes a trustee.